maydayang3l/maydayang3l/README.md

 Im honestly kind of a loser and pathetic but i like talking and making friends PLEASE PLEAAASSEE

 If you like Madara Mikejima or Ensemble Stars in general (and aren't a weirdo), please talk to me.
 Im awkward but I like talking about mama.
 Madara Mikejima is my mom #yay
+I also selfship with both Rinne and Niki, I like meeting other fans :3

 [Basic DNI](https://dni-criteria.carrd.co/), proship/darkship/etc etc. That shit makes me uncomfortable.